-I love honeys, especially when they're browned and cooked with sour cream, which is one of the most traditional honey mushroom recipes I know of.
+I love honeys, especially when they're browned and cooked with a rich sour cream sauce spiked with shallots and fresh dill.
+It's also one of the most traditional honey mushroom recipes I know.

 This is a tribute to my friends (and competition) from Eastern Europe who hunt honey mushrooms in the fall.
 Even though we may pick each others mushrooms here and there, I'm pretty sure the classic Russian-style mushrooms cooked in sour cream sauce is something we can both agree is good.